deefex/web-automation-wdio-typescript/README.md

 ## Execution
 Execution on your local machine only (for now).
-* `npm run test` to run the tests
+* `npm run compile` to compile the typescript
-* `npm run test:report` to run the tests with allure reporting (this creates a local directory, `allure-report` then opens it in the browser)
+* `npm run test` to run the compiled code
+* `npm run compile:test` to do all that

 ## Known Issues
-* Let me know :-)
+* Not sure that wdio can handle basic auth

 ## TODO
-* Finish porting the tests from Javascript
-* Enhance the allure reporting.
-It's very basic at the moment.
-* Include screenshots in the reporting when failures occur.
+* Add allure reporting
+* Basic Auth - check if wdio v6 can handle basic auth
+* Confirm the browser window is being closed after each test spec - wdio `after` hook